EgosOwn/onionr/onionr/communicatorutils/README.md

 ## Files:

+announcenode.py: Uses a communicator instance to announce our transport address to connected nodes

 connectnewpeers.py: takes a communicator instance and has it connect to as many peers as needed, and/or to a new specified peer.

 daemonqueuehandler.py: checks for new commands in the daemon queue and processes them accordingly.